syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 ### Change the background of the exported files

-Diagram supports to change the background color of the exported page using 'ExportBackground' property of `ExportSettings` class.
+SfDiagram provides supports to change the background color of the exported image using 'ExportBackground' property of `ExportSettings` class.

 {% tabs %}
 {% highlight xaml %}